monkvision/monkjs/website/docs/js/api/components/DamageAnnotation.md

 ## createDamageView(damageType, partType)
 `PropTypes.func`

-Create a damage containing a `damageType: PropTypes.string` and a `partType: PropTypes.string` then create a new view on the current image of the inspection with the bounding box calculated from the ellipse.
+Create a damage containing a `damageType: PropTypes.string` and a `partType: PropTypes.string` then create a new view on the current image (a freshly taken image or an already taken image) of the inspection with the bounding box calculated from the ellipse.
 ## reset()
 `PropTypes.func`